 Tucker Carlson breaks silence over Fox News exit in defiant conspiracy-driven video

-Twitter video came two days after he abruptly left Rupert Murdoch’s employment
+Twitter video comes two days after he abruptly left Rupert Murdoch’s employment

 Tucker Carlson has broken his silence over his abrupt exit from Fox News in a defiant and conspiracy-laced video he posted to Twitter.

-Rupert Murdoch’s news network parted company with the right-wing TV host on Mondays, days after Fox News agreed to pay $787.5m to Dominion Voting Systems to settle a defamation lawsuit over election lies told by the channel’s personalities.
+Rupert Murdoch’s news network parted company with the right-wing TV host on Monday, days after Fox News agreed to pay $787.5m to Dominion Voting Systems to settle a defamation lawsuit over election lies amplified by the channel’s personalities.

-Carlson said in the video that after being “outside the noise for a few days” he realised how “unbelievably stupid most of the debates you see on television are,” calling them “completely irrelevant” and insisting that they “mean nothing.”
+Carlson said in the video – which dropped at 8pm est, his previous starting time in his Fox News slot – that after being “outside the noise for a few days” he realised how “unbelievably stupid most of the debates you see on television are,” calling them “completely irrelevant” and insisting that they “mean nothing.”

-“In five years we won’t even remember that we had them,” Carlson said, adding, “Trust me as someone who has participated.”
+“In five years we won’t even remember that we had them,” he said, adding, “Trust me as someone who has participated.”

 And he said that the “undeniably big topics that define our future” such as “war, civil liberties, emerging science, demographic change, corporate power, natural resources” were not given “legitimate debate” in the US.